-Annie O Love's Sweet Abundance
+Annie O Love's Cookie Cafe

 What started as a farmers market cookie operation has evolved into a full-blown cafe.
-Its claim to fame is a menu that is totally vegan and gluten-free.
+Annie O Love's claim to fame is a menu that is totally vegan and gluten-free.
 Much attention goes into sourcing ingredients for the delicious foods served at this cafe of sweet abundance.
 Sandwiches made with fresh, grainy breads and tasty fillings are a crowd favorite as are inventive granolas, savory spreads, waffles and desserts, which include, of course, cookie creations.
 If a cookie gelato sandwich has your sweet tooth throbbing, this is your place.
 Vegan raves: Spicy Avocado Chik’n Sammich, Chik’n and Waffles, Peanut Butter Apocalypse Cheesecake and Jars of Abundance filled with indulgent combos of cake, fruit, nuts, chocolate and more

 The Gathering Place

 Healthy and comforting, the food here is worth gathering around.
-With a menu that reflects seasonal ingredients, this cafe in West Ashley is a showcase for local flavor with a number of inspired dishes crafted with plant-based sensibility.
+With a menu that reflects seasonal ingredients, The Gathering Place in West Ashley is a showcase for local flavor with a number of inspired dishes crafted with plant-based sensibility.
 It has a faithful following that is growing with every bite.
 There’s artistry on the menu, so stop in for a breakfast, lunch or dinner that suits your vegan desires.
 Vegan raves: Tomato soup, chipotle tofu, beet salad, panang curry

-Established by John Adamson (restauranteur and activist) and chef/activist Doug McNish (Vegan Everyday), you can bet you’re going to get some of the most inspired vegan dishes around.
+Established by John Adamson (restauranteur and activist) and chef/activist Doug McNish (Vegan Everyday), Neon Tiger offers some of the most inspired vegan dishes around.
 Part cocktail bar, part restaurant, Neon Tiger has vegan- and health-conscious vibes that manage to be sophisticated and inviting for one and all.
 The menu reflects a focus on organic, natural, local ingredients for drinks and small plates, alike.
 Go for a bite to eat, cocktails with friends or both.
 Vegan raves: Trumpet mushroom calamari, lentil ragout, barbecue jackfruit pizza, turmeric mule, cosmos

 Sorghum and Salt

-Fresh seafood is a draw at this Charleston fave, but the vegan dishes have garnered plenty of admirers, too.
+Fresh seafood is a draw at Charleston fave, Sorghum and Salt, but the vegan dishes have garnered plenty of admirers, too.
 The seasonal, rotating menu of small plates has a dedicated vegan component filled with dishes bursting with local goodness.
 Ingredients like Carolina Gold rice, local butterbeans and, aptly, sorghum, deliver Lowcountry flair and demonstrate a commitment to showcasing the best of South Carolina.
 For a memorable treat, gather your vegan friends to enjoy a chef’s tasting menu.
 Vegan rave examples: Charred acorn squash with Carolina Gold rice, persimmon jam and pickled peppers, butterbean panzanella, coffee-roasted carrots with winter squash vinaigrette, jalapeño and granola